We are searching for

 Memorize the proper pressure levels and get a manual tire pressure gauge.
 Remove the cap on your tire valve stems, press the head of the gauge over the stem end and measure the tire pressure level.
 Do this whenever you believe your TPMS isn't working properly to verify you are driving on safely inflated tires.

-Any modern vehicle should have a TPMS standard, and you should learn how it works, what the pressure warning light looks like, and what you should do if you have issues with the system.
-It's essential that you learn how the sensors work and what your tire pressure should be.
+Any modern vehicle should have a TPMS sensor, and you should learn how it works, what the pressure warning light looks like, and what you should do if you have issues with the system.
+It's essential that you learn how the tire sensors work and what your tire pressure should be.
 If you have any problems with the sensors, or you aren't sure they're working properly, you should also have a tire gauge in your vehicle so you can manually check the pressure levels yourself.